 On Saturday, November 8th, Buckeye Barbell took a team of 12 competitors and 9 volunteers to the USAPL Ohio State Meet at Coffman YMCA in Dayton, Ohio.
 The team was coached by John Downing.

 For the second consecutive year, Buckeye Barbell took first place in the team competition.
-In addition to the first place team award, Buckeye Barbell had many individual first and second place finishes, highlighted by Matt Guzik placing first amongst male juniors and Sean Moser capturing first place in the men’s 198lb open division.
+In addition to the first place team award, Buckeye Barbell had many individual first and second place finishes, highlighted by Matt Guzik placing first among all male juniors and Sean Moser capturing first place in the men’s 198lb open division.
 Alex McQuillen set a state record squat in the T3 division.
+View the full results here.

 |Suzanne Witt||165 Open||163||231||121||303||655|